-A quality splitter axe is just the tool you need to turn big logs into little logs.
-Perfect for splitting a whole log into more manageable pieces.
+A splitter axe is designed for turning big logs into little logs.
+Perfect for splitting a single whole log into more manageable pieces.
 Check price: Amazon

-After your woods been split, a hatchet can help you break it down even further.
+After your wood has been split, a hatchet can help you break it down even further.
 Make kindling to start your fire or rough up the edges of your logs to help them burner easier.
 Check price: Amazon

 Log Carrying Tote

 Moving firewood from the house to the car to the campsite can be a messy business.
 Bundle everything together in a tote so you don’t leave a trail of wood chips everywhere you go.
 Check price: Amazon